IPMI-ICNS-UKE/patch-performance/README.md

 ```

 ## Usage
 Tracking the patch performance is easy.
-Just wrap your loss function with `TorchPatchPerformance`or `TensorflowPatchPerformance`
+Just wrap your loss function with `TorchPatchPerformance`or `TensorflowPatchPerformance`.
+Here's an example using PyTorch:
 ```python
 import torch
 import torch.nn as nn